Daniel Noboa, heir to banana fortune, wins Ecuador’s presidential runoff election

 Under Lasso's watch, violent deaths soared, reaching 4,600 in 2022, the country’s highest in history and double the total in 2021.
 The National Police tallied 3,568 violent deaths in the first half of 2023.

-The spike in violence is tied to cocaine trafficking.
+The spike in violence is tied to the trafficking of cocaine produced in neighboring Colombia and Peru.
 Mexican, Colombian and Balkan cartels have set roots in Ecuador and operate with assistance from local criminal gangs.

-“I don’t expect much from this election," Julio Ricaurte, a 59-year-old engineer, said Sunday near one of the voting centers in northern Quito, the capital.
+“I don’t expect much from this election," Julio Ricaurte, a 59-year-old engineer, said Sunday near one of the voting centers in northern Quito.
 “First, because the president will have little time to do anything, and second because the (National) Assembly in our country is an organization that prevents anyone who comes to power from governing.”

 Noboa and González, both of whom have served short stints as lawmakers, advanced to the runoff by finishing ahead of six other candidates in the election's first round on Aug.
 22. The replacement of Villavicencio finished in third place.